Magnetar Giant Flare Originated GRB 200415A: Transient GeV emission, Time-Resolved $\rm E_p~ -~L_{iso}$ Correlation, and Implications: Results

 For the afterglow observed by \fermi-LAT in the energy range 0.1-10 GeV, during 0-1000 s, we calculate energy flux, which is $\sim (3.78 \pm 2.24) \times 10^{-09}$ $\rm{erg~cm^{-2}~s^{-1}}$.
-This component has the total energy $\rm E_{LAT} \approx 5.53 \times 10^{45}$ erg.
-This is the absolute lower limit on the energy of the relativistic ejecta, however, the kinetic energy left in pair plasma is $\sim 10^{-5}$ of the LAT GeV component.
-This also infers that, in such a scenario, the observed LAT afterglow can not be powered by the pair fireball which powers the prompt emission.
+This component has the total energy $\rm E_{LAT} \approx 5.53 \times 10^{45}$ erg, however, the kinetic energy left in pair plasma is $\sim 10^{-5}$ of the energy of GeV emission.
+This also infers that the observed LAT afterglow can not be powered by ejecta with pure pair fireball composition.